ZeroTrace AirLeak

 Special note: tracker-following detection

-Data we never want you to capture
+Data we encourage you not to retain

 Reporting issues